-Socialist Alternative is the organization that spearheaded the campaign to elect Kshama Sawant to Seattle City Council, the first independent socialist elected in a major U.S. city in decades.
-Then we led the successful campaign to raise Seattle’s minimum wage to the highest in the country, providing a massive boost to the $15 Now campaign that is spreading around the country.
-We also successfully re-elected Kshama Sawant to Seattle City Council as an independent socialist, without any corporate cash, despite half a million dollars being spent on the campaign to unseat her.
+Socialist Alternative is the organization that spearheaded the campaign to elect Kshama Sawant to Seattle City Council in 2013, the first independent socialist elected in a major U.S. city in decades.
+We then led the successful campaign to raise Seattle’s minimum wage to the highest in the country, providing a massive boost to the $15 Now campaign that is spreading around the country.
+Kshama Sawant was successfully re-elected to the Seattle City Council in 2015 as a Socialist Alternative candidate, without any corporate cash, despite half a million dollars being spent on the campaign to unseat her.

 We believe the Republicans and Democrats are both parties of big business, and we are campaigning to build an independent, alternative party of workers and young people to fight for the interests of the millions, not the millionaires.

 We see the global capitalist system as the root cause of the economic crisis, poverty, discrimination, war, and environmental destruction.
 As capitalism moves deeper into crisis, a new generation of workers and youth must join together to take the top 500 corporations into public ownership under democratic control to end the ruling elites’ global competition for profits and power.

 We believe the dictatorships that existed in the Soviet Union and Eastern Europe were perversions of what socialism is really about.
 We are for democratic socialism where ordinary people will have control over our daily lives.

 - Raise the federal minimum wage to $15 an hour, as a step toward a living wage for all.

 - Free, high quality public education for all from pre-school through college.
 Full funding for schools to dramatically lower student-teacher ratios.
 Stop the focus on high stakes testing and the drive to privatize public education.

 - Free, high quality health care for all.
 Replace the failed for-profit insurance companies with a publicly funded single-payer system as a step towards fully socialized medicine.